What we do

-We need your help to fund our schools in the Nyumbani Village, a community established to serve 1,000 orphaned children and 100 elders who are all affected by HIV.
-We also offer a scholarship programme for the most destitute HIV positive children living in eight of the informal settlements around Nairobi.
+We need your help to fund our schools in the Nyumbani Village, a community established to serve 1,000 orphaned children and 100 elders, many of whom are affected by HIV.
+We also offer a scholarship programme for some of the most destitute HIV positive children living in eight of the informal settlements around Nairobi.
 Without our help many of these children might not be able to attend school at all.

 Nyumbani Village Schools